Roshni0/Data_Science_Intro/README.md

 # Data_Science_Intro
-An Intro to Data Science
+An Intro to Data Science, and just exploring different opportunities around me!